Powerlearnproject/se-assignment-day-2-git-and-github-Calvette57/README.md

 bash
 Copy code
-# Edit files or add new ones
+ Edit files or add new ones
-git add <file>      # Stage changes git commit -m "Add new feature X"   # Commit changes

 Action: Push the branch to GitHub if you need to share your work or collaborate with others.

 bash